-The ZVBP has a small grants window for NGOs and CBOs, focusing on Component 1, output 1.6 and Component 3, Outputs 3.2 and 3.4 of the ZVBP.
-This Call for proposals is therefore founded on these three (3) outputs, which are (i) project area awareness campaigns targeting IWT, deforestation and climate change adaptation and mitigation, (ii) livelihood activities on community based SFM, SLM and HWC management and (ii) provision of alternative sources of energy, clean energy and energy saving equipment for local communities in target areas.
-UNDP and METHI are committed to implementing the small grants projects through local NGOs/CBOs because these are locally rooted institutions that have great potential in promoting sustainable community development.
+The ZVBP has a small grants window for NGOs and CBOs, focusing on Component 1, output 1.6 and Component 3, Outputs 3.2 of the ZVBP.
+This Call for proposals is therefore founded on these two (2) outputs, which are (i) project area awareness campaigns targeting IWT, deforestation and climate change adaptation and mitigation and (ii) livelihood activities on community based SFM, SLM and HWC management.
+UNDP and MECTHI are committed to implementing the small grants projects through local NGOs/CBOs because these are locally rooted institutions that have great potential in promoting sustainable community development.
 This is also an opportunity to strengthen capacities of local NGOs/CBOs in delivering results for locally owned development project activities.
-International NGOs can also apply but preference will be given to those that engage local NGOs/CBOs.
+International NGOs can also apply.